Governorships of Bill Clinton: Lobbying reforms

 In 1987, after facing heavy attacks on his agenda by lobbyists, Clinton angrily declared he would combat lobbying.
 Clinton placed lobbying reform legislation on the ballot in the following statewide election, and the legislation was approved by Arkansas' electorate.
 Despite the passage of those reforms, lobbying persisted even more strongly against Clinton's agenda.
 Because of this, Clinton put further reforms on the following statewide election ballot, which were also approved by the state's voters.

 Accusations of impropriety

 After Clinton became president, allegations were made that Clinton had used Arkansas State Police troopers to help him arrange extramarital affairs during his governorship.
-This scandal begame dubbed “Troopergate”.
-Clinton's Republican opponent in his 1986 gubernatorial reelection campaign accused Bill and Hillary Clinton of conflict of interest because Hillary's employer, the Rose Law Firm, did state business.
+This scandal became dubbed "Troopergate".
+Clinton's Republican opponent in his 1986 gubernatorial re-election campaign accused the Clintons of a conflict of interest because Hillary's employer, the Rose Law Firm, did state business.
 The Clintons countered these accusations by claiming that state fees were walled off by the firm before her profits were calculated.
 Clinton faced other allegations of improprieties occurring in his governorship.